 Some of the most common nutrient deficiencies linked to heavy alcohol use are b12, folic acid, and iron.
 Long-term use can also cause malnutrition for vitamin A, C, D, E, and K. Your body uses these nutrients to grow your hair, nails, help you sleep better, and even support healthy brain function.
 Once you begin to experience malnutrition, your health and your hair will decline.

 As mentioned above, alcohol does not directly cause hair loss, but it does cause other issues that lead to hair loss.
 In the case of binge drinking, you can experience extreme dehydration, which will dry out your hair follicles and, over time, cause hair thinning.
 This can also cause high levels of acid in your body that deplete protein stores, further causing hair loss and other health issues.

-Drinking a significant amount in a short period can also lead to alcohol poisoning which will dramatically alter the vitamins in your system, can lead to seizures or permanent brain damage and more.
+Drinking a significant amount in a short period can also lead to alcohol poisoning which will dramatically alter the vitamins in your system, can lead to seizures or permanent brain damage, and more.
+Remember also, that alcohol can stay in the system for up to 48 hours, with traces in the blood lasting about 12 hours.
 This intense stress on your system can at a minimum prevent healthy hair growth if not actual hair loss.